bhatakti-atama/self_arrranging_swarm_bots/README.md

 # Self Arranging Swarm Robots

 Made as a first project in swarm robotics mainly for learning purposes.
-Turtlebots arrange themselves in the pattern inputted by the user
+Turtlebots arrange themselves in the pattern inputed by the user

 ![Swarm GIF](https://media.giphy.com/media/fcYchN7yX8PHTkw0ne/giphy.gif)